-- A. The purpose of the IRS/NTEU Time Off Award is to increase employee productivity and creativity by rewarding their contributions to the quality, efficiency, or economy of Government operations.
-The award is also intended to increase the quality of work life for all employees, as well as encourage and recognize one-time, non-recurring accomplishments above or beyond normal job requirements. - B. It is within the Employer's sole discretion to offer time off in lieu of cash to an employee.
-The Employer agrees to grant time off to bargaining unit employees on the basis of their performance, in a fair, consistent, and objective manner without discrimination.
-However, where an employee requests time off in lieu of an award, the Employer will normally grant the request absent workload demands.
-If granted, the scheduling and use of time off shall be subject to the same approval process as is used for annual leave as set forth in Article 32 of this Agreement. - C. A Time Off Award (TOA) provides an employee with an excused absence without charge to leave or loss of pay.
-All bargaining unit employees shall be eligible for such TOAs unless the employee is or was on a leave restriction letter within the (12) months prior to the effective date of the award. - D. During any single leave year, employees may be granted up to the average total number of hours that such an employee works during a biweekly scheduled tour of duty.
-For example, a full time employee is eligible for a total of eighty (80) hours of time off; and a part-time employee working an average biweekly schedule of sixty-four (64) hours is eligible for a total of sixty-four (64) hours of time off. - E. To encourage the use of TOAs for timely recognition of an employee's contribution, the Employer has determined that supervisors may grant up to eight (8) hours of time off without higher level review or approval. - F. The minimum amount of time off for any contribution shall be one (1) hour.
-The maximum TOA for any single contribution shall be forty (40) hours for a full time employee.
-A part-time employee will be granted a TOA not to exceed his or her weekly work schedule. - G. A TOA may be used in single blocks of time or in one (1) hour increments, subject to approval by the Employer.
+- A. Where an employee requests time off in lieu of a monetary Performance or Special Act award, the Employer will normally grant the request absent workload demands. - B. The scheduling and use of time off shall be subject to the same approval process as is used for annual leave as set forth in Article 32 of this Agreement.

-- H. A TOA must be scheduled and used within one (1) year from the effective date of the award or it will be forfeited.
-TOAs should be scheduled so as not to conflict with use of "use or lose" annual leave.
-When physical incapacitation for duty occurs during a period of time when an employee is using his/her TOA, sick leave will be granted for the period of incapacitation and the TOA will be scheduled at another time. - TOAs in this subsection can be granted for any type of monetary award provided for in this Article.
-The value of any such accomplishment must exceed the cost of labor and the value of work which would have been performed during the employee's absence. - J. Time off under this provision shall be calculated by dividing the employee's hourly rate, to the nearest dollar, into the recommended award amount and rounding-off to the nearest whole hour provided that the time does not exceed the maximum time allowed for a given contribution per subsection 4F. - K. The monetary equivalent of the TOA (as determined solely by the hourly wage of the employee during the time off) will be charged back to the appropriate awards budget where the employee elects time off in lieu of a performance award.
-In all other instances, the value of a time off award will not be charged to the awards budget. - L. The receipt of a TOA does not prevent an employee from receiving any other Cash or Incentive Award and receiving prior Cash or Incentive Awards does not prevent granting a TOA.
+- C. Time off provides an employee with an excused absence without charge to leave or loss of pay. - D. All bargaining unit employees shall be eligible for a Special Act Time Off Award or may elect to receive a Performance or Special Act Monetary Award as time off unless the employee is or was on a leave restriction letter within the (12) months prior to the effective date of the award. - E. During any single leave year, employees may be granted time off up to the average total number of hours that such an employee works during a biweekly scheduled tour of duty.
+For example, a full time employee is eligible for a total of eighty (80) hours of time off; and a part-time employee working an average biweekly schedule of sixty-four (64) hours is eligible for a total of sixty-four (64) hours of time off. - F. To encourage the use of TOAs for timely recognition of an employee's contribution, the Employer has determined that supervisors may grant up to eight (8) hours of time off without higher level review or approval. - G. The minimum amount of time off for any contribution shall be one (1) hour.
+The maximum for any single contribution shall be forty (40) hours for a full time employee.
+A part-time employee will be granted time off not to exceed their weekly work schedule. - H. Time off may be used in single blocks of time or in one (1) hour increments, subject to approval by the Employer. - I. Time off must be scheduled and used within one (1) year from the effective date of the award or it will be forfeited.
+Time off should be scheduled so as not to conflict with use of "use or lose" annual leave.
+When physical incapacitation for duty occurs during a period of time when an employee is using their time off, sick leave will be granted for the period of incapacitation and the time off will be scheduled at another time. - J. Time off under this provision shall be calculated by dividing the employee's hourly rate, to the nearest dollar, into the recommended award amount and rounding-off to the nearest whole hour provided that the time does not exceed the maximum time allowed for a given contribution per subsections 5.E-F. - K. The monetary equivalent of time off (as determined solely by the hourly wage of the employee during the time off) will be charged back to the appropriate awards budget where the employee elects time off in lieu of a Performance or Special Act Monetary Award. - L. The receipt of time off does not prevent an employee from receiving any other Cash or Incentive Award